williamouyang/okta.github.io/docs/api/rest/authn.md

 Value|Description
 -----|-----------
-WAITING|challenge request is being sent to device.
 FAILED|passcode or challenge answer is wrong.
-CANCELLED|verification request cancelled by user.
 TIMEOUT|user did not respond within a specified time window.
-TIME_WINDOW_EXCEEDED|The OTP you provided is within the Sync window, but outside the Look Ahead Window.
-This operation requires a second consecutive OTP.
 PASSCODE_REPLAYED|The OTP has already been seen by the service.
 ERROR|an unspecified error occurred during factor authentication; the corresponding "factorResultMessage" attribute should contain the details.